‘Bhad Bhabie’ Is Apparently Hating The New Kanye West And Lil Pump Song

 — #YUNGandBHAD (@BhadBhabie) August 31, 2018

 Danielle Bregoli got her start in rap music as an unlikely star.
-She initially appeared on Dr. Phil as a guest on the show, but her confrontational nature and loose tongue made her a national sensation when she offered to go to toe toe with members of the studio audience, daring them “cash me outside, how bout dat.”
+She initially appeared on Dr. Phil as a guest on the show, but her confrontational nature and loose tongue made her a national sensation when she offered to go toe to toe with members of the studio audience, daring them “cash me outside, how bout dat.”

-The quote was used millions of times across the web, following her appearance, but she shocked everyone when she landed a deal with Atlantic Records and became the rapper Bhad Bhabie.
-Since then she’s done a number of high-profile collaborations and has a net worth estimated to be in the millions.
+The quote was used millions of times across the web following her appearance, but she shocked everyone when she landed a deal with Atlantic Records and became the rapper Bhad Bhabie.
+Since then, she’s done a number of high-profile collaborations and has a net worth estimated to be in the millions.

 She recently announced a tour she will soon begin with Lil Yatchy and she also recently celebrated achieving her first gold record.